Using color in product

 For product UI like buttons, alert notices, signals, and error states, we use a subset of our full color palette.
 We mainly use shades of green, blue, red, and neutral to educate, guide, alert, and celebrate our users as they move through our product.

 Four mobile eBay screens showcasing the different use cases of colors in eBay UI.
 First screen showcases the Performance section of the app, with various colors used in graph elements.
 The second screen shows a listings page a green alert notice banner with item tiles below.
 The third screen showcases item and image tiles with illustrations and product imagery.
-The fourth screen shows a featured events section with an avocado banner and product imagery.
+The fourth screen shows a featured events section with a yellow banner and product imagery.

 Product palette